Burka-HWP/FAF_unit_DB_v2/README.md

 FAF_unit_DB_v2
 ==============

+**Update 2016-10-16** - Has been abandoned at this point, I'm not even sure if the latest status of the repo is any good.
+Will eventually start working on a version 3 but lol at having time for that.

 Version 2 of the FAF Unit Database project.

 This is a unit database for the game Supreme Commander: Forged Alliance, running the mod/client Forged Alliance Forever.